Zaplib/zaplib/zaplib/docs/src/blog_ts++.md

 ## Best of both worlds

-With Zaplib we try to make it easier to get the canonical expressiveness and speed of Rust, while embedding it inside an otherwise Javascript-heavy application.
+With Zaplib we try to make it easier to get the idiomatic expressiveness and speed of Rust, while embedding it inside an otherwise Javascript-heavy application.
 However, switching to Rust+Wasm has some significant downsides as well:
 1. Rust can be scary!
 While easier to learn than C++, the learning curve can still be steep, especially when you have to learn to think about ownership and the borrow checker.
 2. Toolchain integration can be daunting.
 You need to set up Rust in development builds, production builds, local testing, continuous integration, and so on.
 3. Communicating data between JS and Rust is a bit of work to set up, and can even be expensive, if you need to copy data back and forth a lot.
 4. People have often already invested a lot into JS optimizations, and have developed expertise.

 With Zaplib we try to make all of this easier; e.g. for (1) we make the Rust APIs in our framework as easy to use as possible; for (2) we've already built Webpack and Node.js integrations and are planning more; and for (3) we're building a JS-Rust bridge that is hopefully easier to use than [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen).
 But still, in many cases the juice might not be worth the squeeze, if instead you can just do some local optimizations of the Javascript instead.
-Even if that makes some parts of the codebase less canonical / ergonomic, it might be the right tradeoff.
+Even if that makes some parts of the codebase less idiomatic / ergonomic, it might be the right tradeoff.

 ### Typescript++

 I'm wondering if there is a way to bring some of the benefits of Rust to Typescript, by adding the ergonomics from Rust, but transpiling to Javascript — no Wasm needed.
 There are different ways we could go about this.
-For example, you could imagine a syntax very similar to the original Typescript, but which would trasnpile to the optimized Typescript with ArrayBuffers:
+For example, you could imagine a syntax very similar to the original Typescript, but which would transpile to the optimized Typescript with ArrayBuffers:

 ```typescript
 // Typescript++